openfst/OpenFst.jl/README.md

 This interface is similar in functionality to the [OpenFst command-line](https://www.openfst.org) and [python](https://python.openfst.org) interfaces.
 Principal differences:
-1. the Julia convention of 1-based indexing is followed for states and arcs
+1. the Julia convention of 1-based indexing is followed for states, arcs and labels.
+E.g. the first state and arc of a state has index 1 and label 1 is epsilon.
+Label ID 0 and state ID 0 are reserved for 'nolabel' and 'nostateid' respectively.
 2. the Julia convention of naming functions that modify their argument is followed.
 So the constructive `union(fst1, fst2)` returns a new FST but the destructive 'union!(fst1, fst2)' modifies its first argument and